Kickstarting careers with the Royal Bank of Scotland

 - 5,326,450 organic impressions

-The use of quote images from team members have worked really well in terms of engagement, alongside the content being posted of all the charity work RBS are doing around the world.
+The use of quote images from team members has worked really well in terms of engagement, alongside the content being posted of all the charity work RBS are doing around the world.